UTair Flight 120: Aircraft

-The accident aircraft was an ATR 72-201, manufactured by the French-Italian ATR and registered in Bermuda as VP-BYZ.
-The aircraft, msn 332, was manufactured in 1992 and first flew on 20 October of that year.
-It was delivered to TransAsia Airways on 16 December 1992 and subsequently served with Finnair and Aero Airlines before entering service with UTair Aviation in July 2008.
+The accident aircraft was an ATR 72-201, MSN 332, registered as VP-BYZ.
+The aircraft was manufactured in 1992 and first flew on 20 October.
+It was delivered to TransAsia Airways on 16 December 1992 and subsequently served with Finnair and Aero Airlines before entering service with UTair Aviation on 23 July 2008.
+The aircraft was equipped with two Pratt & Whitney PW124B engines.

 Passengers and crew

 Flight 120 was carrying 39 passengers and 5 crew members.
 UTair had sold 40 tickets for the flight, but a passenger from Khanty-Mansi Autonomous Okrug failed to arrive on time.
 Nikolay Medvedev, a member of the board of Surgutneftegaz, was among the passengers.

-The Captain of the flight was 27-year old Sergey Sergeevich Antsin.
+The captain of the flight was 27-year old Sergey Sergeevich Antsin.
 He had completed his flight training in Ulyanovsk Civil Flying School and graduated in 2008, subsequently employed by Utair on the same year as a First Officer.
 He had accrued a total flying experience of 2,602 flight hours, of which 2,522 hours were on the ATR-72.
 He had also flown a Yakovlev Yak-18 and an Antonov An-26.

 The co-pilot was identified as 23-year old Nikita Vitalievich Chekhlov.
 He had attended Krasnokutsk Civil Flight School in Krasnokutsk, Ukraine and graduated in 2008, later employed by Utair on the same year.
 He had accrued a total flying experience of 1,825 hours, of which 634 hours were on the ATR-72.
 In 2009, he had completed his ATR-72 training in Sabenavita Training Center in Lithuania.